kestra-io/docs/content/blogs/2024-03-27-python-business-logic.md

 We often strive to write clean, logical code.
 But in reality, customer requirements can sometimes involve incomplete or conflicting information.
 These real-world complexities, often referred to as “business logic”, require collaboration between programmers and business stakeholders to ensure the final code aligns with the desired outcome.

-This above example shows how we can map some fields between some source files and expected format in Python.
+This below example shows how we can map some fields between some source files and expected format in Python.
 Here it's a dummy example, but this kind of code often contain crucial logic that encode business understanding and need.

 ```python
 def map_json_fields(source_data, mapping):